shelt/freecoin-legacy/README.md

 #### Recieving a `<block>`
 - If the block height compared to our blockchain height is:
-  - **Less than or equal to:**
+  - **Less than or equal to, or 2 or more greater than:**
     - Save the block to limbo.
-    - If there is now a complete chain in limbo with a height greater than our current blockchain height:
-      - Check that each block is valid.
-If any aren't:
-        - Drop and block the peer that sent it.
-      - Otherwise, swap the limbo chain with the appropriate end part of our blockchain.
   - **1 greater than:**
     - If the `prev_blockhash` is the different from the latest block in our chain:
       - Save the block to limbo.
-      - send a `<getblock>` for the prev_blockhash block.
     - Otherwise, check if this block is valid.
 If it isn't:
         - Drop and block the peer that sent it.
     - Otherwise, add this block to our blockchain.
-  - **2 or more greater than:**
+- For each block in limbo with a height greater than our current blockchain height:
+  - If that block can be traced back (through `prev_hash`s) to a block in our blockchain:
+    - If each block in that limbo chain is valid:
+      - Swap the limbo chain with our current blockchain at the point of similarity (this is called a **revert**).
+The unused blocks should now be in limbo.
+    - Otherwise, drop and block the peer that sent it.
+Optionally, send a error-specific `<reject>` message.
-    - send a `<getblock>` for the prev_blockhash block.
+  - Otherwise, send a `<getblock>` for the referenced yet missing block.

 #### Recieving a `<tx>`
 - If we don't have the transaction hash in our mempool: